 Your e-course action plan

-- Write your one-page e-course outline.
+- Write your one-page plan.
 Nail your structure, learning outcomes, and what you’ll include.

 - Get your preliminary sales page up and start promoting it to gather an interest list.